s4m111h/Booking-Appointment-in-TLScontact/README.md

 ## To-Do:

 * Check if country code and city code legal
-* Add booking appointment function (The appointment can't be canceled by ourselves, averse to test)
+* Add booking appointment function (the appointment can't be canceled by ourselves, averse to test)
-* Replace sleep with Emmm...
+* Replace sleep with Emmm for saving CPU...

-_Coded for 🍳_
+_Coded for 🍳🍳_